Quantifier Elimination and Craig Interpolation, Quantitatively: Quantitative Quantifier Elimination

-\end{proof} Fixing $m$ and $l$ as above, the resulting upper bounds for quantities containing $k$ quantifiers are thus non-elementary in $k$.
+\end{restatable} \begin{proof} We exploit that (i) transforming a Boolean expression $\bxa$ of size $l$ into DNF produces at most $2^l$ disjuncts, each consisting of at most $l$ linear inequalities and (ii) if $\disj$ is of size $l$, then $\bxsize{\phiSAT(\disj,\vara)} \leq \left( \nicefrac{l+2}{2} \right)^2$.
+See \Cref{proof:algo_sound} for details. \end{proof} Fixing $m$ and $l$ as above, the resulting upper bounds for quantities containing $k$ quantifiers are thus non-elementary in $k$.
 Investigating \emph{lower} space complexity bounds of \Cref{alg:qe} or the computational complexity of the quantitative quantifier elimination problem is left for future work.